david-v/blog-backend/LOGBOOK.md

 ######4 Mar 2016

-Now that my blog's backend and frontend are connected in their live versions: [david.veli.la/blog](http://david.veli.la/blog) I need to mke the scraper that will populate my blog with contents from my LOGBOOK.md files from my repositories in Github.
+Now that my blog's backend and frontend are connected in their live versions: [david.veli.la/blog](http://david.veli.la/blog) I need to make the scraper that will populate my blog with contents from my LOGBOOK.md files from my Github repositories.
 After I wrote in Python the scraper for wikipedia's information on Spanish towns, this isn't a difficult task at all.
 Just some XPath magic and my databases are populated!

 My blog's ready!
 From now on, every time I work on personal projects that I put on Github, I won't have to do anything and my blog will start posting these notes in a nice modern format thanks to Angular and Modernizer.